Every employer has a legal responsibility to provide a secure workplace environment.

 - Report of a dangerous occurrence offshore.

-5. Review your risk assessments
+Review your health & safety risk assessments

 Can an employee be dismissed after an accident at work?